silvuss/silvuss-forcom/README.md

 ### Running

-In the case of this utility, the simplest way will be opening the terminal, going into the utility main directory and executing the following command (`$` is the user prompt):
+In the case of this utility, the simplest way will be opening the terminal, going into the utility's main directory and executing the following command (`$` is the user prompt):

 ```
 $ ./bin/forcom FILE_1 FILE_2
 ```

 where:
 - `FILE_1` is the input file path; it should be path to a readable file containing comments to format.
 - `FILE_2` is the output file path; it should be path to an output file that will be created.